caffemisto/Audacity-A-B-Test/Test.md

 ###Unchosen Metrics

 **1. Number of User-IDs** - This is the number of users who enter the free trial.
-This would not work as an invariant metric, since it would likely be affected the warning message in the experimental group.
-It is also not useful as an evaluation metric, because the three that were chosen tell a more complete story of the effect of the experiment.
+This would not work as an invariant metric, since it would likely be affected by the warning message in the experimental group.

+It is also not useful as an evaluation metric.
+Our goals are to see a) if users are being diverted from starting the free trial and b) if these users are ones who would otherwise be finishing the two-week trial.
+This point of data only tells us the former, and without an accompany value for the the number of users who make it to day 15, it is not useful for getting the information we need from the data.
+The three evaluation metrics we chose tell a much more complete story.

 ##Measuring Standard Deviation